kienanstewart/alternc-wsgi-py3/README.md

 # Todo

-1. Confirm alternc-nss provides enough integration to allow wsgi to function using numeric IDs
-2. Add templates for wsgi-http and wsgi-https
+1. Add templates for wsgi-http and wsgi-https
-3. Add support for storing and replacing new `%%VENV%%`, `%%APP_SUBDIR%%` tokens in templates
+2. Add support for storing and replacing new `%%VENV%%`, `%%APP_SUBDIR%%` tokens in templates
-4. Add UI to allow for adding WSGI applications (custom UI is required to handle the VENV and APP_SUBDIR tokens).
+3. Add UI to allow for adding WSGI applications (custom UI is required to handle the VENV and APP_SUBDIR tokens).
-5. Debian package control, installation, and removal scripts
+4. Debian package control, installation, and removal scripts

 Further points of interest: